North Coast Limited: Streamlined

 In 1946 the Northern Pacific board of directors authorized the purchase of new streamlined equipment for the railroad, beginning with the North Coast Limited.
-The new train began service in 1948; the crew included a stewardess who was a registered nurse.
+The new train began service in 1948.
+A stewardess-nurse would later be added in June of 1955.

 In summer 1950 Train 1 left Chicago at 2300 CST and took 58 hr 30 min to Seattle; it was NP's only through train.
 In November 1952 it was speeded up to match the competition, leaving Chicago at 1130 and taking 46 hr 30 min to Seattle.
 The North Coast then became trains 25 and 26; numbers 1 and 2 were given to a secondary Chicago-Seattle train, the Mainstreeter, which took its name from the Northern Pacific advertising slogan "Main Street of the Northwest."

 Until 1954 the North Coast was painted in the “Pine Tree” or "Streamline" scheme: grey roof, dark green letterboards, light green windowband and dark green lower sides with black trucks.
 The train's more famous two-tone green paint scheme which was added in 1954 and Lewis and Clark-themed interiors of the Traveller’s Rest Tavern car added in 1955 were designed by Raymond Loewy.
 The train now had a green roof, letterboards and windowband, a thin white line below the window band, and pale mint green lower sides with black trucks; most car names were replaced with numbers.

 In 1954 the Northern Pacific introduced dome cars to the consist and advertised it as "the Vista-Dome North Coast Limited."
 There were two dome coaches and two dome sleepers (all built by Budd) in each train.
 The dome sleepers had four roomettes in the short end, four double bedrooms in the long end, and four single bedrooms underneath the dome.
 Each car had 24 unreserved seats in the dome upstairs.
 The Northern Pacific placed at least one flat-topped car between each dome car to give passengers the best view.
 In 1959 the Northern Pacific added the slumbercoach, for economy sleeping accommodations, to the train.